vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step3.md

 Ensure the demo namespace is selected and click on `Synchronize`
 ![Synchronize](argocd_namespaces_sync.png)

+You can now click on the `namespace` application to see a visualization of the sync status.

 If the repo and app are setup correctly, expect to see a successful sync
 ![Great Success](argocd_namespaces_sync_success.png)

-Verify the `demo` namespace was created
+Verify the `demo` namespace was created in the cluster

 `kubectl get ns`{{execute T1}}

 ---

-Back in ArgoCD, sync the `nodejs-app` application now using the same steps.
+Back in the `Argo CD` tab, sync the `nodejs-app` application now using the same steps.
 ![Synchronize](argocd_nodeapp_sync.png)

+You can now click on the `nodejs-app` application to see a visualization of the sync status.

 Expect to see a successful sync here as well
 ![Graph](argocd_nodeapp_sync_success.png)